docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 Kubernetes applications are built from objects (such as [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/){: target="_blank" class="_"}) and object abstractions (such as [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){: target="_blank" class="_"}
 and [Services](https://kubernetes.io/docs/concepts/services-networking/service/){: target="_blank" class="_"}).
 For each _Docker service_ in our voting app stack, we create one Kubernetes Deployment and one _Kubernetes Service_.
 Each Kubernetes Deployment spawns Pods.
-A Pod is a set of containers and also the smallest unit of work in Kubernetes.
+A Pod represents one or more containers (usually one) and is the smallest unit of work in Kubernetes.

 > A [Docker serivce](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/){: target="_blank" class="_"} is one component of an application that is generated from one image.
 > A [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/){: target="_blank" class="_"} is a networking construct that load balances Pods behind a proxy.

 A Kubernetes Deployment defines the application "service" -- which Docker image to use and the runtime instructions (which container ports to map and the container restart policy).
 The Deployment is also where you define rolling updates, rollbacks, and other advanced features.

 A Kubernetes Service object is an abstraction that provides stable networking for a set of Pods.
-A Service is where you can register a cluster-wide DNS name and virtual IP for accessing the Pods, and also create cloud-native load balancers.
+A Service is where you can register a cluster-wide DNS name and virtual IP (VIP) for accessing the Pods, and also create cloud-native load balancers.

 This diagram shows four Pods deployed as part of a single Deployment.
 Each Pod is labeled as “app=vote”.
 The Deployment has a label selector, “app=vote”, and this combination of labels and label selector is what allows the Deployment object to manage Pods (create, terminate, scale, update, roll back, and so on).
 Likewise, the Service object selects Pods on the same label (“app-vote”) which allows the service to provide a stable network abstraction (IP and DNS name) for the Pods.